haslab/LangSMC/README.md

 We link the former to the setting of certified compilation, paving the way to leverage long-run efforts such as CompCert in future high-assurance SMC compilers.
 Security is framed in the standard cryptographic sense.
 This repository reports on the machine-checked formalisation of our results carried out in EasyCrypt, an interactive theorem prover for code-based cryptographic security proofs.

-## Repository organization
+## Repository organisation

 We disclose an image of the main EasyCrypt repository under the `easycrypt` submodule folder.
-All EasyCrypt scripts that encompass our formalization can be found in the `proof/src` folder.
+All EasyCrypt scripts that encompass our formalisation can be found in the `proof/src` folder.

 ## Building the proof